/

 Low-Latency Event Processing

-For operational workflows, speed is critical.
-Automation must be driven by events as they happen, not on a schedule.
-A platform built for this purpose must be capable of sub-second latency, capturing changes at the source and making that data available to the workflow engine almost instantaneously.
+• The platform must be capable of sub-second latency, capturing changes at the source and making that data available to the workflow engine almost instantly.

 Enterprise-Grade Reliability and Scalability